alexycyap/slack-ozfindbiz/README.md

 slack-ozfindbiz
 ===============

-Slack Outgoing WebHook Integration to search for Australian businesses and POIs.
+Slack Outgoing WebHook Integration to search for Australian businesses and POIs using the *Sensis* API.
 Runs on *Google App Engine*.

 INSTALL